asadlal/Dataset-of-Heart-Disease-Patients-Symptoms/README.md

 ## Overview

 This repository contains a comprehensive dataset of patient symptoms related to heart disease.
-The dataset is designed to be used for research and educational purposes, particularly in the field of machine learning and data analysis for heart disease prediction.
-The data was sourced from a well-known cardiology hospital and includes various health indicators.
+The dataset is designed to be used for research and educational purposes, particularly in the field of machine learning and data analysis for heart health prediction.

 ## Dataset Description